Tick the statements that apply to you to see the information that's most relevant

 There are two parts to Pension Credit.

-- Guarantee Pension Credit tops up your weekly income to a minimum amount decided by the government – usually £163 for single people or £248.80 for couples, although it can be higher than this if you have certain extra costs.
-The qualifying age for Guarantee Pension Credit is gradually rising in line with women’s State Pension age.
+- Guarantee Pension Credit tops up your weekly income to a minimum amount decided by the government – usually £177.10 for single people or £270.30 for couples.
+It can be higher than this if you have certain extra costs.

-- Savings Pension Credit is an extra payment if you’re over 65 and have saved some money towards retirement.
+- Savings Pension Credit is an extra payment if you’ve reached State Pension age and have saved some money towards retirement.
 You can’t make a new claim for Savings Credit if you reached State Pension age on or after 6 April 2016 and you’re a single person.
 However, if you’re already receiving it, you’ll continue to get it.
 If you’re a couple and one of you reached State Pension age by 6 April 2016, you might still be able to claim.

-It’s worth claiming even a small amount of Guarantee Pension Credit because it unlocks other benefits that may mean more than £200 extra a week depending on your circumstances.
-For example, you may get help with your rent and Council Tax, or be eligible for extra money if you’re disabled, a carer or a homeowner with mortgage costs.
+It’s worth claiming even a small amount of Guarantee Pension Credit because it unlocks other benefits that may mean more than £200 extra a week, depending on your circumstances.
+For example, you may get help with your rent and Council Tax or qualify for extra money if you’re disabled or a carer.

 Winter Fuel Payment

-I have a long-term illness or disability and I’m 65 or over
+I have a long-term health condition or disability and I’m over State Pension age

-You may be able to claim Attendance Allowance (AA) if you’re 65 or over, have a long-term illness or disability, and need help with personal care such as washing, dressing or eating, or help to keep you safe.
+You may be able to claim Attendance Allowance (AA) if you’re over State Pension age, have a long-term health condition or disability, and need help with personal care such as washing, dressing or eating, or help to keep you safe.
 Eligibility for AA isn’t based on your income or savings, just your level of care needs.

 Even if your claim is initially turned down, it may succeed on appeal, so don’t give up.
-Call us or another advice agency for help if you’re turned down for AA.
+Call us or another advice agency for help.

-I have a long-term illness or disability and I’m under 65
+I have a long-term health condition or disability and I’m under State Pension age

 Personal Independence Payment

-Personal Independence Payment (PIP) is a benefit for people under 65 with a long-term illness or disability who need help with daily activities or getting around.
-It started to replace Disability Living Allowance (DLA) from April 2013.
-How much you get depends on how your condition affects you, but you could get between £22.65 and £145.35 a week.
+Personal Independence Payment (PIP) is a benefit for people under State Pension age with a long-term health condition or disability who need help with daily activities or getting around.
+How much you get depends on how your condition affects you, but you could get between £23.70 and £152.15 a week.
 If you receive the enhanced rate of the mobility part of PIP, you can get help with leasing a car, scooter or electric wheelchair.

-Once you turn 65, you can carry on getting PIP for as long as you’re eligible.
+Once you reach State Pension age, you can carry on getting PIP for as long as you qualify.